eclipse-set/toolboxmodel/BUILD_INSTRUCTIONS.md

 1. If you want to do a build relying on a build of the model component, update the target platform in `java/bundles/org.eclipse.set.toolboxmodel.releng.target` to point to your local p2 site.
 2. Build via maven: `mvn clean verify`

-The p2 site for the model is now located in `java\bundles\org.eclipse.set.model.releng.repository\target\repository`.
+The p2 site for the model is now located in `java\bundles\org.eclipse.set.toolboxmodel.repository\target\repository`.